 It’s always worth switching energy in the following circumstances:

 It’s also worth noting that there are times you should avoid switching energy suppliers.
 If you’re tied into a fixed rate deal that has an early exit fee, you should avoid switching supplier unless the savings you can make are greater than the exit fees.
 If the penalty is larger than any potential savings you could make, you should wait until your fixed rate deal has 49 days left to run, when you can switch without charge.

 You might also have problems switching energy supplier if you owe money to your current supplier, and might have to repay the debt before you can switch.

 And switching isn't just about finding the cheapest energy supplier, you should consider another supplier if you're not happy with your current supplier's customer service or you're having billing problems.

 We want to take the hassle out of switching electricity and gas for households and businesses across the UK.
 When switching energy suppliers, it’s worth noting that domestic energy deals differ from business energy deals, and the switching process is very different for both.

 The main differences between domestic and business energy switching and supply are:

-To find out more ways in which business energy differs to domestic, as well as how to switch business energy, check out our guide to Business vs Domestic Energy.
+To find out more ways in which business energy differs from domestic, alongside a break down of how to switch business energy, check out our guide to Business vs Domestic Energy.

 *Between 1 Jan 2019 and 30 June 2019, at least 10% of people who switched energy supplier for both gas & electricity with uSwitch saved £477 or more. **At least 10% of businesses who switched energy supplier for both gas & electricity with us between August 2017 and August 2018 saved £970 or more. ***Citizens Advice found UK households overpaid on energy by £11bn between 2004 and 2019 - an average of £733m a year during that period.